 For all practitioners, where one-to-one communication takes place, an audit trail should be retained.
 For example, ensuring written communication (e.g. email, text messages, etc) are not deleted and that logs are kept of any telephone/video call.

 RELATED POLICIES AND PROCEDURES

-This policy should be read alongside our venue policies and procedures, including:
+This policy should be read alongside the Club's policies and procedures, including: